CukuPackages/MicroWorld/README.md

 2. Install MicroWorld
 3. Download .osm.pbf data from Geofabrik
 4. Add the data to StreamingAssets
-5. Create Source asset: Right Click in Assets - Create - OSM - Source
+5. Create Source asset: Right Click in Assets - Create - MicroWorld - OSMSource
-6. Select Source and set the following:
-   - Data: full name of osm data, e.g. brandenburg-latest.osm.pbf
+6. OSMSource - Select OSM Data to chose the OSM data .pbf file (doesn't have to be in the project)
-   - Center Coordinates: can be found from TerraLand settings when generating the terrain
+7. OSMSource - Center Coordinates: can be found from TerraLand settings when generating the terrain
-   - Size: how much data to extract from the center
+8. Size: how much data to extract from the center
-7. Use https://www.openstreetmap.org/ to analyze elements to be extracted
+9. Use https://www.openstreetmap.org/ to analyze elements to be extracted
-8. If Query features doesn't work, try and click on the feature boundary
+10. If Query features don't work, try and click on the feature boundary

 #### Setup Vegetation
 1. Create Vegetation scene to use it to store vegetation biome areas and make it Active